OIT-Design/utility-bar/README.md

 # NC State Brand Utility Bar

-**IMPORTANT NOTE:** This fork of the utility bar is for minor edits for compatibility for use in a ServiceNow service portal.
+**IMPORTANT NOTE:** This fork of the utility bar is for minor edits for compatibility for use in a ServiceNow service portal, and the fork was made with permission from UComm.
 In pretty much every other use case, you should use the [master branch from UComm](https://github.com/ncstate/utility-bar).

 -----